natanaelAguiar/controleGarrafaoApi/README.md

 # controleGarrafaoApi
-This project aims to fix a pesornal problem.
+This project aims to fix a personal problem.
 ## How to run?
 Download the project then run docker-compose up.